 The Church is blessed with many charisms.
 Some feel comfortable working face-to-face, while others may be more comfortable baking cookies for inmates or working a clothing drive for inmates being released.
 Not everyone can lead a prison bible study or has the legal skills to mount a court defense.
 The Advocacy tab contains informative links on many aspects of prison ministry.
 So whether you are moved to advocate or just want to learn more about a prison issue, this is a good place to start!

 The LEAF Ministry is a sister ministry is focused exclusively on helping families cope with an incarceration or reentry.
 It hosts monthly support meetings where families can anonymously meet and share both the pain and joy of there journey.
-The site has helpful information for families on a variety of topics including but not limited to:
+The site has helpful information for families on a variety of topics.

 |Directions to local jails, prisons, and correctional Facilities:|